UNITED STATES

 • Committing to recycling all solar panels: Lightsource bp has a zero landfill policy for solar panels.

-• Preparing a full Decommissioning Plan and Financial Assurance to ensure that the project will be removed at the end of its life.
+• Preparing a Decommissioning Plan and Financial Assurance to ensure that the project will be removed at the end of its life.

 Responsible Solar Stories